Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 knowing that a long comment will fold down to a single line
 to be opened when needed.
 3. <b>Efficient code navigation</b>.
+a.
 Special demarcation symbols are introduced inside comment blocks
 to create higher level navigational constructs in the code
 above the language level.
 These constructs -- blocks and sub-blocks -- can also be folded
 making it possible to easily navigate medium sized codebases
 in the 10s of KLOCs.
+b.
+A goto mechanism enables jumps to any selected struct, class or function.
-EngageIDE also has EngageUI app specific mechanisms for code navigation
+c.
+A global code navigator has EngageUI specific mechanisms for code navigation
 that greatly simplify code navigation during development.
-Ctrl-N launches the code navigator.
 4. <b>Simplified codebase organisation</b>.
 The apps you write are all included in a single .cpp file.
 EngageIDE does not use header files except for library (such as wxWidgets) headers.